 What to do if I am seeking medical attention?

 Get medical help from a medical practitioner, such as a doctor, or by going to a hospital as soon as possible.
-If it is an emergency situation, contact the local emergency services first, then contact our Emergency Assistance Team as soon as you can.
+If it is an emergency situation, contact the local emergency services first, then contact your travel insurance emergency assistance team as soon as you can.

-If it’s not an emergency situation, call our Emergency Assistance Team, and we can direct you to an appropriate medical facility.
+If it’s not an emergency situation, still call your emergency assistance team, and they can direct you to an appropriate medical facility.
 Remember, if you’re in a country with a Reciprocal Health Care Agreement in place, you must take advantage of the public health system where possible.

 One of the best things about surf travel is you get to experience riding your surfboards in world class conditions.
 Maybe a new custom quiver specifically for your next surf trip location, perhaps you are just taking a couple of old faithfuls overseas again, it doesn’t matter if your surfboards are new or old their covered.

 Everyone has a different taste and choice in the type of surfboards they ride, this could depend on the level of experience and wave conditions.
-Our exclusive surfboard cover will include most surfboard types including shortboards, longboards, fish surfboards, malibu, bodyboards, SUP’s and guns.
+Your surfboard cover will usually include most surfboard types including shortboards, longboards, fish surfboards, malibu, bodyboards, SUP’s and guns.

 Taking Expensive Surfboards and Equipment

-Adding New for Old Luggage cover for your sports and leisure equipment (optional cover)
+Adding New for Old Luggage cover for your sports and leisure equipment (Usually optional cover)

 You can add New for Old Luggage cover for your sports and leisure equipment (including musical instruments) by adding them as specified items and paying an additional premium at the time you buy your policy.
-Your sports and leisure equipment will then be covered for its replacement value – up to the amount you specify – except for when it’s in use (see “The ‘in use’ rule” to the left).
+Your sports and leisure equipment will then be covered for its replacement value – up to the amount you specify – except for when it’s in use (see “The ‘in use’ rule” in the policy wording).